Custom Application Design – Records Management Archive

 The UX Challenge

-The Department of State’s permanent records management & information access systems for processing Freedom of Information Act (FOIA) and other record requests were a patchwork of disparate technologies.
-Outdated systems created inefficiencies across the entirety of the process, causing a backlog of more than 11,000 FOIA requests, dating back almost a decade with 8,000 new requests each year.
-With new federal mandates, the current process made it difficult for the Department to respond within the required timeframe, which often led to missed deadlines and costly litigation.
+The client’s records management & information access systems were a patchwork of disparate technologies.
+Outdated systems created inefficiencies across the entirety of the process, causing a backlog of more than 11,000 requests, dating back almost a decade with 8,000 new requests each year.
+With new federal mandates, the current process made it difficult for the organization to respond within the required timeframe, which often led to missed deadlines and costly litigation.
 The client request: design and develop a single cohesive records management platform and retire more than 10 legacy applications. *Due to client sensitivity, I am happy to discuss this project with you, but am limited on what I can show.

 The UX Approach

-The team partnered with the Department of State to transform business processes across the Department by:
+The team partnered with the client to transform business processes across the organization by:

-1. implementing a new FOIA case management system across the entire Department;
+1. implementing a new case management system across the entire organization;

 2. consolidating and retiring 10 legacy records applications into one intuitive custom search repository for all record types;